Cosmotheka/ShearCl/README.md

   * Noise bias and non-Gaussian contributions to the shear power spectrum covariance matrix can be found [here](dead_link).
   * PSF null tests can be found [here](dead_link).

+These data are available in [SACC](https://github.com/LSSTDESC/sacc) format.
+See the [documentation](https://sacc.readthedocs.io/en/latest/) in the SACC repository and the examples provided below for details on how to read and interpret the data.

 ## A working pipeline

 ## Examples